 F148 Brake Pick Switch Brake Pick Switch failed to close Causes The controller is programme ed to monitor the mechanical status of the brake.
-Remedies the brake inputs are registe switch on top of the brake.
-Check to make sure that the echanical lift occurs at the appropriate time.
+Remedies the brake inputs are register switch on top of the brake.
+Check to make sure that the high power lines.
+It may pic line to isolate from possible Locate the fault in "MAIN N echanical lift occurs at the appropriate time.
 Next check to see if ring appropriately.
 The most likely cause is the actual brake pick Make sure it's opening and closing fully when the brake activates. e 24v BPS line from the switch is NOT run in the same conduit with k up an induced voltage causing intermittent faults.
 Run a separate inductive voltages.
-IENU FAULTS LOGGED FAULTS" and see if there are any other are time and verify that they weren't the cause of the F148: Brake
+MENU FAULTS LOGGED FAULTS" and see if there are any other same time and verify that they weren't the cause of the F148: Brake